 The campaign of American presidential hopeful Barack Obama got a shot in the arm recently when

-appeared that used footage of Apple’s legendary “1984” television ad.
+a YouTube video appeared that used footage of Apple’s legendary “1984” television ad.
 Now the copyright owners of George Orwell’s 1984 are speaking out about the ad.

 Apple’s ad, directed by famed motion picture director Ridley Scott, is legendary in the annals of television advertising.
 Aired during the SuperBowl in 1984, the ad set in motion Apple’s campaign for the then-new Macintosh computer.
 It featured a dystopian future world, where legions of drone workers sit slack-jawed watching a large video screen as a young woman dressed in bright colors and a Macintosh t-shirt runs up a center corridor, throwing a hammer into the screen.